 Anne is like a little bee who devotes herself to constantly foraging for inspiration in the arts and in philosophy.
 A graphic design and philosophy graduate, she is currently pursuing a doctorate at UQAM, where she is researching the importance of metacognition in the development of logical reasoning.
 Since completing her training in Philosophy for Children at Université Laval, she has facilitated philosophical dialogue with young people in various contexts, including Scouts, disadvantaged neighbourhoods and elementary schools.
 She is currently working on diverse projects with primary teachers as a P4C researcher and trainer with UQAM's department of didactics and UQAC's department of education.
 She is also an adjunct researcher with the Laboratory of Cognitive Analysis of Information and Philo Youth.

-léa cossette brillant, youth facilitator
+léa cossette brillant, creative director

 Léa never misses an opportunity to rack her brains!
 As a masters student in philosophy at Université de Montréal and a boxing enthusiast, she's either exploring obscure German philosophers or striking fists on her punching bag.
 Strong and determined, she loves to engage both body and spirit in the ring, at school and in various student associations.
 For many years she has been a member of CISV, an international organisation that offers young people innovative educational programs to promote citizen empowerment.
 She has also trained in photography at Dawson College and loves to draw.
 At Brila she has discovered a wacky atmosphere that marries her love of philosophy with alternative educational approaches.
 She facilitates P4C sessions and assists with training in a variety of Brila’s projects!